-The Paleoethnobotany Laboratory at UCSD contains state of the art facilities for the extraction, identification and interpretation of archaeobotanical remains.
+Located on the shores of the Pacific ocean, the Paleoethnobotany Laboratory at UCSD contains state of the art facilities for the extraction, identification and interpretation of archaeobotanical remains.
 The Paleoethnobotany Laboratory features new Olympus microscopes and imaging systems for the analysis and documentation of a variety of archaeological and comparative materials.
-In addition to our microscopy laboratory, we share a separate, code-compliant wet lab with a fume hood for chemical preparation of botanical microremains (pollen, phytoliths, starch grains) from archaeological materials and sediments with the stable isotope laboratory.
+In addition to our microscopy laboratory, we share a separate, code-compliant wet lab with a fume hood for chemical preparation of botanical microremains (pollen, phytoliths, starch grains) from archaeological materials and sediments with the Geoarchaeology laboratory.

 In the lab, we host botanical comparative collections of seeds, wood, phytoliths, starch, and pollen, as well as and herbarium voucher specimens.
+Our collection has strengths in East Asia, South East Asia, the Near East and the American Southwest.
 We are in the process of imaging these collections.
 Once imaged these will be uploaded to www.paleobot.org.
 We also host a library of wood and seed atlases.

 Research conducted in the paleoethnobotany laboratory includes the analysis of macrobotanical remains, paleoenvironmental cores, dental calculus, prehistoric ceramic residues (starch and phytoliths).
 The lab is currently in the process of also setting up experimental trials on different cultivars.